 The above contributed to a decrease in travel arrivals during 2014, spread over the first three quarters of the year.
 During the first 9 months of 2014 around 2,000,000 less tourists arrived in Thailand, or a decrease of -10.28% when compared with the same period of 2013.

-See graph below, showing a dramatic increase of visitors during 2015 and 2016 (highest number of arrivals ever), 'despite' Thailand being under military rule.
+See graph below, showing a dramatic increase of visitors during 2015 and 2016. 'despite' Thailand being under military rule.

 Numbers show number of tourist arrivals (in millions).